 advised to apply as early as possible up to 12 months prior to the proposed

-Applications received after the end of July will be carried forward to the following year.
+Applications received after 31 May will be carried forward to the following year.

 If you want to chat about the programme, please contact Stephen Pryke.